Sudanese woman sentenced to death for converting to Christianity

 Western embassies and Sudanese activists have condemned what they said were human rights abuses and called on the Islamist-led government to respect freedom of faith.

-(Reporting by Khaled Abdel Aziz; Additional reporting by Doina Chiacu in Washington; Writing by Michael Georgy; Editing by Robin Pomeroy)
+(Reporting by Khaled Abdel Aziz; Writing by Michael Georgy; Editing by Robin Pomeroy)